SamuelCochrane/PicFix/README.md

 Google Maps (API [here](https://developers.google.com/maps/documentation/javascript/adding-a-google-map)) and geolocation integration was guided by [this](https://www.joshmorony.com/ionic-2-how-to-use-google-maps-geolocation-video-tutorial/) tutorial.

 Firebase integration (API [here](https://firebase.google.com/docs/reference/js/)) was guided by [this](https://www.joshmorony.com/building-a-crud-ionic-2-application-with-firebase-angularfire/) tutorial.

+We have included our API keys in our existing project but they may not work in the future so please acquire and use your own if you run into issues.

 ## Tests